-The SSL / TLS authentication in the C++ client library for Windows is supported since the Apache Qpid release 0.26 / Red Hat MRG-Messaging release 3.0.
+The SSL / TLS authentication in the C++ client library for Windows is supported since the Apache Qpid release 0.26.

 The Qpid client application under the Windows can either use certificates for authentication against the broker from the system's certificate store or the certificates may be provided to the application from files.